himmAllRight/himmAllRight-source/content/post/new-lg32qk500w.md

 <div class="caption">1920x1080 pixels at 24" also has a dpi of 91</div>

-Additionally, my wife doesn't have the best vision (especially at night when she tends to work), so the larger scale of a 109 dpi is actually _preferred_ (we purposefully picked the 1600x900 resolution screen over the FHD one when buying her Thinkpad for the same reason).
+In fact, my wife doesn't have the best vision (especially at night when she tends to work), and tends to actually _prefer_ the larger scale of 109 dpi.
+We even purposefully picked a 1600x900 resolution screen over a FHD one when buying her Thinkpad for the same reason.

-Lastly, while scaled a little larger on a bigger display, it is still a 2560x1440 resolution.
-I have recently declared this the best for productivity (at least in the type of workflows I use), and even figured out how to [configure a 2560x1440 "sub-monitor" on my 43" QHD monitor](http://192.168.1.5:1313/post/sub-monitor-workflows-with-xrandr/) when I need to _focus_.
-With this monitor, I am also comfortable to sit down and dock my computer to it when I want to focus and mix things up a bit.
+Lastly, while it is scaled up a bit on a physically larger display, these monitors still provide a 2560x1440 resolution.
+Recently, I have decided that this particular resolution, may be the best for productivity , at least in the type of workflows I use.
+I even figured out how to [configure a 2560x1440 "sub-monitor" on my 43" QHD monitor](http://192.168.1.5:1313/post/sub-monitor-workflows-with-xrandr/) when I need to _focus_.
+Having an _actual_ 2560x1440 monitor in the house would be wonderful for both my wife's and my own productivity.

 ### Selection